-We only know a broad outline, none of the details of Knud's life and his time as a soldier.
-Information about him was difficult to find; it would have been almost impossible to search for Knud before computers and the internet which made it possible to start the search from home.
+We only know a broad outline, none of the details of Knud's time as a soldier, and even less about his life before and after the war.
+Information about him was difficult to find; it would have been almost impossible to search for Knud before computers and the internet which made it possible to do much of the search from home.

 Most of Knud's experiences described here occurred 150 years before this document was written.
-Knud was a private; much has been recorded about and by officers but little about individual privates.
-He appears to never have been able to read or write English and left no known personal record of his experiences.
-No family record has been found and many descendents do not even know that Knud was a Civil War soldier.
-Documentation used here included Knud's service records available from the National Archives, the original and reprinted versions of the Civil War and Indian Minnesota in Wars and the Annual Report of the Adjutant General to the Legislature of Minnesota Session of 1864.
-Additional information was from documents held by the Minnesota Historical Society, property, marriage, birth and death records of Minnesota and North Dakota counties.
-Information was also obtained from census reports of Minnesota, North Dakota and the United States, and to a lesser extent Norway.
-The areas surrounding Corinth, Mississippi, Vicksburg, Mississippi and Nashville, Tennessee were visited and photographed.
+Knud was a private; much has been recorded about and by officers but little about or by individual privates.
+He appeared to never have been able to read or write English and left no known personal record of his experiences.
+No family record of his experience has been found and many descendents do not even know that Knud was a Civil War soldier.
+Documentation used here included Knud's service records available from the National Archives, the original and reprinted versions of Minnesota in the Civil War and Indian Wars and the Annual Report of the Adjutant General to the Legislature of Minnesota Session of 1864.
+Additional information was found in documents held by the Minnesota Historical Society and property, marriage, birth and death records maintained by Minnesota and North Dakota counties.
+Information was also obtained from census reports of Minnesota, North Dakota, United States, and Norway.
+The areas surrounding Corinth, Mississippi, Vicksburg, Mississippi and Nashville, Tennessee, Kindred, North Dakota and Göl, Norway were visited and photographed.